-I first loaded a store card with cash and registered the card online.
+I first loaded a store gift card with cash and registered the card online.
 Subsequently, I only used that card for purchases and loaded the card with cash or credit card at the store when sufficient funds were no longer available.
-Later, I started using the online feature to automatically transfer $20 from my checking account using my debit card to my Starbucks card each time my Starbucks card funds went below $20 to make sure my card is always adequately funded and ready for purchases.
+Later, I started using the online app feature to automatically transfer $25 from my checking account using my debit card to my Starbucks card each time my Starbucks card funds went below $20 to make sure my card is always adequately funded and ready for purchases.

 As using a store card provides great benefits, some of the related options such as online funding may also introduce risks.
 Thinking back, I’m not sure the automatic card reload helps me as much as it helps the merchant.
 Let me explain why.
 With the auto reload option, I provided my debit card information online to Starbucks which it uses to load my card per my instructions; add $20 to my store card when the card balance goes below $20.
 I’m certain that there are other people who keep a higher card balance which must help the merchant a lot with up front funding for its operations.
 But this is a case where I as a consumer take a moderate identity theft and fraud risk in exchange for low benefits.
 Other than avoiding to carry cash or credit card for my coffee purchases, which I still carry around anyway, there is no other benefit for me to continue using the automatic card reload option.
 I can just easily pay cash to reload my card when I need more funds.
-This is a very good example of how we become identity obese whereby we are offered more options to share our information in exchange for some benefits, however, the benefits may not always equal the risks to us, and this is why I encourage others to always assess the risks of their actions and how their actions can expose them to identity theft and fraud for little or no benefit.
+This is a very good example of how we become identity obese whereby we are offered more options to share our information in exchange for some benefits, however, the benefits may not always equal the risks we take, and this is why I encourage others to always assess the risks of their actions and how their actions can expose them to identity theft and fraud for little or no benefit.

 There are many companies which offer similar services to consumers but I’m not sure if companies adequately explain the benefits and the risks of their services to consumers.
 I’m sure many people just sign up with these services and fail to think about the consequences or the worthiness of the benefits when compared to the potential risks.